simien/sap-astro-portfolio/src/content/work/transit-labs.md

 Transit Labs measures outcomes and projects future needs through a multifaceted approach using SaaS (Software as a Service).

 As the Creative Director for Transit Labs, I spearheaded the design and branding efforts for an innovative SaaS platform.
 This platform is pivotal in transforming how transit authorities manage and report data, ensuring compliance with federal funding requirements.
-Our multifaceted approach integrates transit and data seamlessly, providing a robust solution for public transportation systems.
+Our approach integrates transit and data seamlessly, providing a robust solution for public transportation systems.

 <br/><br/>